Skip to main content

 When's the best time to change energy suppliers?

-In theory, you can switch your electricity and gas supplier whenever you'd like, and it's best to check for better deals every 12 months or so.
-Before you go ahead with it, check if your current tariff has any 'exit fees' and how much they are.
-Even if you have to pay them, do get quotes and compare the tariffs sometimes, it may still be cheaper to get out of the old tariff.
+If you're looking to change energy tariff, in theory, you can switch your electricity and gas supplier whenever you'd like, and it's best to check for better deals every 12 months or so.
+Before you go ahead, check if your current tariff has any 'exit fees' and how much they are.
+Even if you have to pay exit fees, do get quotes and compare the tariffs sometimes, it may still be cheaper to get out of the old tariff.

 If you want to avoid exit fees, you can switch to a new provider up to 49 days before your tariff ends.
 This is known as the 'switching window' rule prescribed by Ofgem.